DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 #### In Combat Actions

-On a turn, a character may (a) move, and (b) perform action(s) in any order they choose.
 Each turn represents 6 seconds of game time passing.
+On a turn, a character may (a) move, (b) perform 1 Major Action, and/or (c) perform 1 Minor Action in any order they choose.
+They may also perform any number of Free Actions, within reason, as permitted by the GM.

 1. **Movement** By default, character speed is equal to 6, but may be faster or slower.
 Speed is the total number of spaces a character can move in a turn.
 This total may be split to occur before, after, and/or between actions.

-2. **Actions** In addition to their movement, players can perform up an action.
-Something that doesn't take up this resource is considered 'free'.
-Actions include...

-   - **An attack.** Character combat actions are described on the character sheet are associated with the character's Primary Skill Modifier, unless otherwise noted.
-       The character draws a card and may add their modifier before reporting the result.

-   - **An object interaction.** Pressing a button, pulling a lever, using a disposable item, etc.

-   - **Communicating.** If communication requires a check (e.g., convincing an enemy to surrender), this takes an action.
-Shouting information to an ally, or roleplaying the scene is free.
+2. **Actions** The list below are possible Minor/Major actions, but a GM may permit others.
+If an action specifies a skill, this is requires a check.
+Unless otherwise specified, a Power is a Major action.

+   1. **Free**
+      - *Communication* that does not require a check.
+      - *Observation*: gaining obvious information about the world.
-3. **Toughening up.** - A Dealer may discard one or more Fate Cards to nullify one damage per Fate card used.
-This is free, but must be taken before the end of the Dealer's next turn.
+      - *Toughening Up*: discard one or more Fate Cards to nullify one damage per card used.

+   2. **Minor**
+      - *Object interaction*: Pressing a button, pulling a lever, using a disposable item, etc.
+      - *Inspect*: Detection or Investigation vs. GM-determined DR; learn something about an opponent or the terrain.
+      - *Convince*: Bluffing vs. GM-determined DR; convince an opponent to change their course of action
+      - *Recall*: Knowledge vs. GM-determined DR; determine if a character knows a specific piece of information

+   3. **Major**
+      - *Rush*: double movement
+      - *Grapple*: Brute vs. target Finesse or Brute; cause one creature to be entangled
+      - *Hide*: Stealth vs. target(s) Detection; impose Lower Hand on attacks against you by target(s) who failed

 #### Status Conditions